 Which Soil Would You Use?

-If you grow microgreens, either at home or commercially, let me know what soil you use and why.
-Even if you use jute or some other mat material, please leave a comment below and let everyone know why.
+If you grow microgreens at home or commercially, let me know what soil you use and why.
+Even if you use jute or other mat material, please comment below and tell everyone why.

-There are many ways to grow microgreens, and it all depends on the growing methods and probably 25 other variables.
-However, we believe a coconut coir-based media is best, based on the results, for our recommended way of growing microgreens.
+Depending on the growing methods and probably 25 other variables, there are many ways to grow microgreens.
+However, based on the results, we believe a coconut coir-based media is best for our recommended way of growing microgreens.

 Spawning Other Articles